 The beauty of hosting events and using event posters to promote the event and your business at the same time is that it works for any type of industry.
 Below, you’ll see five examples of different types of businesses that have used events to raise brand awareness and connect with their audience.

 Let’s take a closer look at the examples and start thinking about how you might create an event poster with Microsoft 365’s Publisher for your business.

 The first example comes from Manual, a San Francisco design and branding studio.
 The studio designed a poster to raise money for their local AIGA chapter while celebrating San Francisco’s design community in 2013.

 The next example shows a poster designed for a real estate company and their rental division.
 The poster offers plenty of details on what the event entails.
 It’s a great example of a simple design that shows even a solid color background paired with great typography can convey the right message.

 Take a look at this lovely poster for a bridal showcase.
 The colors match the image perfectly and the layout of the poster makes it easy to see when and where the event is taking place.

 Lastly, if you’re a nonprofit organization, you can see from this example how you can promote an event that will help you raise the awareness about your cause or the needed funds.

-Editor’s note: Ready to start creating stunning event posters for your business with Publisher in Office 365?
-Check out Office 365 from GoDaddy and get started in no time.
+Editor’s note: Ready to start creating stunning event posters for your business with Publisher in Microsoft 365?
+Check out Microsoft 365 from GoDaddy and get started in no time.
 You’ll even get access to 24/7 support.